 ‘Venez et visiter Parc National de Zakouma’ announces a billboard displaying a small herd of elephant as I step off the plane in N’Djamena, Chad.

 The elephants are the poster boys of Zakouma and a rare conservation success story.
 Their numbers spiralled down from an estimated 4,000 in 2005 to around 450 in 2012.
-However since the involvement of African Parks, a non-for-profit organisation working wonders in some of the less-visited parks of Africa, security has improved.
+However, since the involvement of African Parks, a not-for-profit organisation working wonders in some of the less-visited parks of Africa, security has improved.
 So too community engagement and the decline in elephant numbers has been reversed.

 Indeed, not a single elephant has been poached in the last three years and numbers are once again rising.
 This was the first of many extraordinary facts I was to discover in my short stay in Zakouma, in the south-eastern corner of Chad.

 Many misconceptions exist in the western world about Chad.
 It is a blank on the map.
 There is a void of information about it.
 Fear fills the knowledge vacuum.

 “I don’t understand arguments that say that Zakouma is unsafe,” says Darren Potgieter, African Park’ South African born Operations Manager in Zakouma.

 “They have clearly not been here.
 The US sent out someone to look specifically at security and they said that all was good.”

 As an afterthought, he adds, “I feel safer in Chad than I do in South Africa.”